teltploek/instainst/README.md

 # Instainst

-This repo is a personal project.

-I want to be able to retrieve daily updates from my kids institution, and present it in a way I see fit.
+I often forget to read up on the daily updates from my kids institution.

+Probably because the login procedure is tedious and the UI incredible boring.

-This system will crawl the posts, store them and eventually present them in an accessible way.
+This system will crawl and retrieve the entries from the categories I'm interested in, and make them available to me automatically on a daily basis.

-So it's a 100% personal project but feel free to grab anything that would be of any use to you.
+So it's a 100% personal project, and right now a hardcoded can of worms, but feel free to grab anything that would be of any use to you.

+## Usage (mostly a note to self thing at this point)

+To be able to login you'll need to pass in a username and a password in the ENV variables

+* `process.env.username` - username for the login screen
+* `process.env.password` - password for the login screen